Ezekiel Elliott's status won't change Giants' game plan versus Cowboys

-EAST RUTHERFORD, N.J. -- Whether or not Dallas Cowboys running back Ezekiel Elliott is available to play in this Sunday night’s season opener at AT&T Stadium in Texas doesn’t matter to the New York Giants.
-At least that is what they’re saying as the star running back’s status remains hanging in the balance.
+EAST RUTHERFORD, N.J. -- Whether or not Dallas Cowboys running back Ezekiel Elliott is available to play Sunday night in the season opener at AT&T Stadium in Texas doesn’t matter to the New York Giants.
+At least that is what they’re saying as the star running back’s status remains unclear.

-Elliott is suspended the first six games of the regular season for violating the league’s personal conduct policy stemming from domestic violence allegations last year.
-He’s currently awaiting the result of his appeal, which could determine whether he plays in the opener against the division-rival Giants.
+Elliott has been suspended for the first six games of the regular season for violating the league’s personal conduct policy stemming from domestic violence allegations last year.
+He’s awaiting the result of his appeal, which could determine whether he plays in the opener against the Giants.

 The Giants say the decision won't affect their game plan.
 They seem more worried about what is going on in their own backyard than the legal tussle between Elliott and the NFL.